pawelgrzybek/dotfiles/Alfred.alfredpreferences/workflows/user.workflow.2B41658B-7B75-48B9-A14A-23F8CDC5DB1A/readme.md

 ## Download

-- [Download Github Search from Packal](http://www.packal.org/workflow/github-search) - brilliant user-created repository for workflows.
+- [Download Alfred npm search from Packal](http://www.packal.org/workflow/alfred-npm-search) - brilliant user-created repository for workflows.

 ## How to use

 1. Open Alfred App
-2. Type `github`
+2. Type `npm`
-3. Pass an argument to a script (name of a repository)
+3. Pass an argument to a script (name of a package)
 4. Wait for results
 5. Then:
-    - `Return` to open on Github
+    - `Return` to open on npm website
-    - `cmd + c` to copy clone link.
+    - `cmd + c` to copy a link.
-    - Hold `cmd` to open pull requests
+    - Hold `cmd` to open package on Github
     - Hold `alt` to open issues

 ## Future improvements